Rpascar1/railsJsAPI/README.md

     navigate to the railsJsApiProgram folder with the terminal and run rails db:create
     run rails db:migrate
-    run rails s to start a rails server
+    run rails s to start a rails server - the only api server for this app

 ## Usage